UPRMMoonBuggy/MoonBuggyInterview/INTERVIEW.md

   return set.toArray()
   ```
   This solution works since sets don't include duplicates but arrays do.
   **Note:** Multiple answers are possible.
-However this is a simple question so interviewee should be able to come up with an answer if he has taken any programming course
+However this is a simple question so interviewee should be able to come up with an answer if he/she has taken any programming course
   **Evaluation for this question:**
     - Did the interviewee make any questions about the input?
       - important that they do to understand the problem fully